About This Site

 Extensible Hypertext Markup Language (XHTML)

-XHTML is the future language of the Web, intended as a replacement for HTML.
+XHTML is an advancement for HTML.
 At least in version 1.0, it is quite similar to HTML, with only a few relatively minor changes (all markup tags require closing tags, all tags must be written in lower case, all tag values must be enclosed in quotes, and so on).
-I am currently engaged in rewriting this web site in XHTML, after seven years in various versions of HTML.

 - HTLM Goodies.com